Alan Collins (writer): Life

 Alan Collins was one of a small group of Jewish writers of his generation who were born in Australia.
 He wrote extensively about the Anglo-Jewish community and his work reflects their struggles to survive in two disparate, and sometimes hostile, worlds.

 Collins was unusual in that his family had been in Australia for generations.
 Both parents emanated from Western, rather than Eastern, European backgrounds.
-The Collins side derives from the Van Kollum family who were Amsterdam printers in the 17th century.
+The Collins side deives from the Van Kollum family who were Amsterdam printers in the 17th century.
 One branch moved to London and, in the 1840s, Mark and Lydia Collins emigrated with their three sons to Sydney.
 Alan Collins was their great-great-grandson.
 Alva Davis was his mother and a branch of the Davis family – the Cortissos line – can be traced back to Barcelona at the time of the Spanish Inquisition in the 15th century.
 There is a young convict in the Davis tree, Samuel Davis, who was transported to Sydney in 1831.
 Both families must have moved to England in the late 18th century and would have left the London of Charles Dickens to seek a better life in Australia.

 Author Judah Waten said in his introduction to Troubles (1983) (a critically acclaimed collection of 21 short stories), that "Alan Collins ... has recorded movingly, the lives of Jews without money [without being] cynical or misanthropic".
-Collins' mother died the day she gave birth to him in Sydney.
-Relatives were unable or unwilling to care for him, and he was sent to a number of children's homes until he was returned to his father, who subsequently remarried.
-The archetypal cruel stepmother ill-treated the boy to such a degree that a magistrate ordered that he be sent to the Isabella Lazarus Home that had been established to accommodate Jewish refugee children.

-Collins' appalling childhood is described graphically in his confronting yet surprisingly funny memoir Alva's Boy.
+Collins's appalling childhood is described graphically in his confronting yet surprisingly funny memoir Alva's Boy.
 He reconstructs his early life in the Scarba Baby Home and the Ashfield Infants Home.
 His chaotic life as an urchin on the streets of Bondi is vividly recalled, as is the description of the social life of working-class Jews at the end of the Great Depression and the beginning of World War II.